How Nature Unveiled My Misplaced Affections

 The horse wagon creaked along the snowy path back to the stable.

-Despite a sweaty nylon snowsuit, all was incredibly well.
-There were a handful of us from outdoor education class in the carriage and my easy-going friend was among them.
 The moonlight reflected off of his braces as he smiled at me.
 Feeling warm and fuzzy, I decided that my good feelings meant one thing.

 I was in love.